The Physical Materials tab of the View Configurations dialog.

 This tab of the View Configurations dialog allows the designer to configure how the board is rendered in 3D.

 This is the only tab available for a 3D view configuration – accessed from within the View Configurations dialog.
-This dialog can be accessed from both the PCB Editor and the PCB Library Editor, in the following ways:
+This dialog can be accessed from the PCB 3D Video dialog by clicking on the button.

 Workspace Color - reflects the color used for the 3D background workspace.
 Click the color swatch to change the color as required through the Choose Color dialog.